alsutton/mastodon-aws-architecture/README.md

 Initially I looked at [MemoryDB](https://aws.amazon.com/memorydb/), but [Sidekiq](https://sidekiq.org/), which is a core part of the Mastodon system, has [not recommended using Redis in cluster mode](https://github.com/mperham/sidekiq/issues/3454#issuecomment-405025735) since problems were reported back in 2018.
+I did try a MemoryDB Redis instance, and an ElastiCache clustered instance, and hit the `CROSSSLOT` error mentioned in the bug, so we have to use a non-cluster configuration.

-I did try a MemoryDB Redis instance, and an ElastiCache clustered instance, and hit the `CROSSSLOT` error mentioned in the bug.
-This is why we're using a 3 replica Elasticache Redis Instance.
+There's also a parameter to change from the defaults.
+In the ElastiCache console you'll need to create a new parameter group and change the default value of `maxmemory-policy` from `volatile-lru` to `noeviction`.
+Using the `noeviction` policy is a [recommendation from Sidekiqs' authors](https://github.com/mperham/sidekiq/wiki/Using-Redis#memory).

 #### Scaling-up